wbollock/Radarr-and-Sonarr-Setup/Docker-Compose_Setup.md

 Check your compose file with <code>docker-compose config</code>.
 Mine is located in /home/wbollock/Radarr-Stack.
 Make sure to name the file docker-compose.yml.

+**Important:** yml uses spaces, NOT tabs.
+It's very particular about every single indent.
+Make sure to line everything up properly, and possibly use an [online yml parser](http://yaml-online-parser.appspot.com/) to help.

 You can only run docker-compose commands when in the same directory with your yml file.
-Or use the --file parameter to specify where the yml file is.
+Or use the --file parameter to specify where the yml file is, if you're outside of that directory.

-Finally, once you get a valid output and no errors from the above command, we're ready to create.
+Finally, once you get a valid output and no errors from the above command, we're ready to create (it'll spit out the error in an obvious way if you have any).
 Run this in the folder with docker-compose.yml

 <code>sudo docker-compose up -d</code>

 **Explanation:** the -d is to run in detached mode, so we can use the terminal normally while it runs.
+Similar to &.

 **Note:** one error I ran into was that a process, mono, was already listening on 8989.
 I took down my docker compose stack with <code>sudo docker-compose down</code>, and ran <code> sudo netstat -tulpn | grep :8989</code> to find out what was listening on that port.
 It was mono, with PID 5649.
 I ran <code>sudo kill 5649</code> to remove it from that port.